Experience Loch Ard Gorge: Shipwreck tales & scenic views

 Shipwreck history in real life

 In 1878, the Loch Ard hit a reef just offshore.
-Only two teenagers—Tom Pearce and Eva Carmichael—survived and washed ashore in this very cove.
+Only two teenagers—Tom Pearce and Eva Carmichael were able to survive and washed ashore in this very cove.

 Easy context on site